 Both pieces have a transparent glaze, G1947U.
-The Fire-Red (a blend of Plainsman A1/M2 and St. Rose Red) was mixed as a slurry, dewatered to plastic form and then wedged in to the B-Mix (left piece has 10%, the other 20%, the bar in front shows the pure material).
-The A1 supplies most of the speckle, the St Rose and M2 impart the color.
-This addition does not affect the working properties of BMix (it still throws very well).
-An added benefit is that pieces dry better.
+The Fire-Red (a blend of Plainsman A1/M2 and St. Rose Red native clays) was slurried up, dewatered to plastic form and then wedged into the B-Mix (a commercial porcelainous whiteware body made by Laguna Clay).
+The left piece has 10% added Fire-Red, the other 20%, the bar in front shows the pure material).
+The A1 clay supplies most of the speckle, the St. Rose Red and M2 impart the color.
+This addition does not affect the working properties of BMix (it is highly plastic).
+An added benefit is that pieces dry harder and with less cracking.
 Fired strength and maturity are minimally affected (porosity stays around 1%).
-With a 20% addition the surface of the unglazed clay is almost metallic.
-Silky matte glazes, like G2571A, are stunning on a body like this.
+With a 20% addition, the surface of the unglazed clay is almost metallic.
+Silky matte glazes, like G2571A, are also stunning on a body like this.

 Recipes |